‘Tis the season for giving at Mission Motors!

 Pass it on – challenge someone to contribute!

-Please stop by the Mission Motors dealership and drop off any non-perishable food item or donation.
+Please stop by the Mission Motors dealership and drop off a non-perishable food item or donation.
 Help us to make this holiday season a little brighter for those in need.
+We will be collecting until the 10th of December.

 Mission Motors – proud supporter of Wawa community services.